Anthony Benezet: Biography

 Antoine was born in Saint-Quentin, France, to Jean-Étienne de Bénézet (later known as John Stephen Benezet) and his wife Judith de la Méjanelle, who were Huguenots (French Protestants).
 The Huguenots had been persecuted and suffered violent attacks in France since the 1685 revocation of the Edict of Nantes, which had provided religious tolerance.
 For a while his family had received protection owing to their powerful connections.
-However in 1715 his father's goods were seized, so, like many others, the family left France rather than give up their religion.
+However, in 1715 his father's goods were seized, so, like many others, the family left France rather than give up their religion.
 They moved first to Rotterdam, then briefly to Greenwich before settling in London, where there was a sizeable Huguenot refugee community.
 In 1727, Benezet joined the Religious Society of Friends (also known as Quakers).
+The company of Simon and Benezet represented the business interests of Voltaire in England, and the elder Benezet was personally involved with Voltaire when both men were settled in the French colony in Wandsworth.

 In 1731, the Benezet family migrated to Philadelphia, Pennsylvania, founded by Quakers and one of the English colonies of North America.
 Then 18 years old, Anthony Benezet joined John Woolman as one of the earliest American abolitionists.
 Like Woolman, Benezet also advocated war tax resistance.
 Several years later in 1736, he married Joyce Marriott.

 In Philadelphia, Benezet worked to persuade his Quaker brethren that slave-owning was not consistent with Christian doctrine.
 He believed that the ban on slavery in the British Isles should be extended to the North American and Caribbean colonies.
 (After the Americans gained independence in the Revolutionary War, Benezet continued to urge the United States to ban slavery, and the state of Pennsylvania legislated slavery's gradual abolition in 1780.)